miekg/dns/README.markdown

 * Fast:
     * Reply speed around 35/40K qps (faster hardware results in more qps);
     * Parsing RRs (zone files) with 95/100K RR/s, that's 5M records in about 50 seconds;
-* Client and server side programming (mimicking the net/http package);
+* Server side programming (mimicking the net/http package);
+* Client side programming with asynchronous calls;
 * Asynchronous queries/replies for client and server;
 * DNSSEC: signing, validating and key generation for DSA, RSA and ECDSA;
 * EDNS0, NSID;